Air Pollution Can Hurt Your Heart

 Air pollution is nothing but a collection of intensely small particles as well as gases in the air which may result in harmful health if you breathe them in.
 These may involve: gases like ozone, nitrogen dioxide, sulphur dioxide and carbon monoxide; as well as a particulate matter which is formed of solid and liquid particles like dust and soot.

-Some air pollution facts:
+Some Air Pollution facts:

 Lots of people may not relate air pollution with the risk factor for heart disorders, but this is a fact that polluted air does more than making you cough and hiss.
 Heart disorders account for a huge segment of the millions of deaths resulting from air pollution globally every year, as per the latest study.
 Infants, elderly, as well as individuals with existing heart conditions, are most expected to be negatively affected by air pollution.